 Candidate.
 It shall be the personal responsibility of the faculty member to show that applicable qualifications for reappointment, tenure and promotion have been met.
-(Policy Statement, Section 1.2.1, Retention and Advancement) To carry out this responsibility, the candidate must develop, in cooperation with the unit administrator, a file documenting that each of the detailed qualifications and criteria of the unit have been specifically achieved.
-The "Development of the RPT

-Documentation File" form lists the documentation that must be included and should be used as a guide in the development of the file.
+To carry out this responsibility, the candidate must develop, in cooperation with the unit administrator, a file documenting that each of the detailed qualifications and criteria of the unit have been specifically achieved.
+The "Development of the RPT Documentation File" form lists the documentation that must be included and should be used as a guide in the development of the file.
+If the faculty member, after due notice, fails to submit documentation, the unit administrator may proceed with available information.

 In the review process, some of the reviewers may not personally know the candidate and will rely exclusively on materials included or referred to in this file as the basis for their recommendation.
-The candidate must not assume that the reviewers will know that he/she is an excellent teacher, scholar and colleague.
-It is essential that the candidate include in the file all the materials necessary to document and affirmatively establish that he/she has met all applicable criteria and qualifications.
+The candidate must not assume that the reviewers will know that they are an excellent teacher, scholar and colleague.
+It is essential that the candidate include in the file all the materials necessary to document and affirmatively establish that they have met all applicable criteria and qualifications.